International Flavors & Fragrances: History

 International Flavors & Fragrances was formed in 1958 by the merger between Polak & Schwarz (P&S) and van Ameringen-Haebler.

+Origins

-Polak & Schwarz was founded in 1889 by Leopold Schwarz, who had an interest in spices, flavors, and fragrances, and his brother-in-law, Joseph Polak in the small Dutch town of Zutphen.
+Polak & Schwarz was founded in 1889 by Leopold Schwarz, who had an interest in spices, flavors, and fragrances, and his brother-in-law, Joseph Polak in the Dutch town of Zutphen.
 P&S quickly grew to 36 sites globally.
 Arnold Louis (A.L.) van Ameringen was hired by Polak & Schwarz to open P&S's U.S. office in 1917 before losing his job with them.
 Relieved of his duties, he opened van Ameringen & Co. at 13 Gold Street in Manhattan, took over Morana, Inc. in 1920, and became van Ameringen-Haebler (VAH) in 1929.

 Constant Cornelis (Cook) Brummer was a director at Polak & Schwarz during World War II.
 Because he saved hundreds of Jewish workers' lives, he is compared to Oskar Schindler.
 He was recognized by Israel as Righteous Among the Nations in January 2017, for risking his own life to save others from the Nazis.

+Merger and early growth

 The two companies did well through the bulk of the 20th century, despite difficulties for P&S during World War II.
 While both companies managed flavors and fragrances, Polak & Schwarz had particular strengths in flavors and van Ameringen-Haebler built a powerful reputation in fragrances.
 In 1958, the two companies announced their merger to become International Flavors & Fragrances Inc. IFF was listed on the New York Stock Exchange in 1964.
 It was cross listed to the Euronext Paris Market in 2015, becoming the first U.S.-listed company to make use of Euronext Paris Fast Path process.

+Research and innovation

 In 1968, in conjunction with the Monell Foundation, IFF established the Monell Chemical Senses Center, dedicated to the research of taste and smell.

 In 1985, Dr. Braja D. Mookherjee, a scientist at IFF, pioneered Living Flower technology, which changed the way perfumes are created.
+The technology allows for the most accurate transmission of the scent of real flowers through perfume ingredients.
 In 1990, IFF broke ground in their R&D facility located in Union Beach, NJ, to develop its 5,000-square-foot greenhouse and botanical garden, which can maintain tropical and subtropical temperature zones for more than 1,300 varieties of exotic plants.

 It is home to a miniature rose called "Overnight Scentsation" (also known as the "Space Rose") which was cultivated for experiments in space and left the Earth during a 10-day flight on board the shuttle Discovery (STS-95) in 1998.
 Low gravity critically altered the fragrance of the rose, which was later commercialized by IFF and Shiseido.